wintechis/sparqledit/docs/tutorial/TUTORIAL.md

 ### Edit a "SPARQL view"

-New or existing "SPARQL views" can be edited in the "edit" tab.
+New or existing "SPARQL views" can be edited in the "Edit" tab.

 <img src="img/viewedit.jpg" width="800" />